telus/reliability-model/README.md

 * output - something that exits the system
 * pattern - a design or template that can be applied to different situations
 * practice - something we do as professionals
-* quality attribute - an aspect or dimension of the software
+* quality - an high-level aspect, attribute, or dimension of the software
 * technique - a way of doing something, usually involving tools

 ## Tags to help explore the model